Sonatas and Partitas for Solo Violin (Bach): Musical structure

 The sonatas each consist of four movements, in the typical slow-fast-slow-fast pattern of the sonata da chiesa.
 The first two movements of each sonata are a prelude and a fugue.
 The third (slow) movement is lyrical, while the final movement shares the similar musical structure as a typical binary suite movement.
 Unlike the sonatas, the partitas are of more unorthodox design.
 Although still making use of the usual baroque style of allemande, courante, sarabande, and gigue, with some omissions and the addition of galanteries, new elements were introduced into each partita to provide variety.

 Alternative scoring

 Aside from the surviving transcriptions BWV 964 and 968, two different sources also indicate that Bach and his circle performed the Sonatas and Partitas on keyboard instruments, rather than on the violin.
 Music theorist, instrument maker and organ player Jakob Adlung writes (Anleitung zu der musikalischen Gelahrtheit, Erfurt, 1758), regarding the keyboard works by Bach – ”They are actually violini soli senza basso, 3 Sonatas and 3 Partitas, which are well suited for performance on the keyboard”.
-Johann Friedrich Agricola, who co-wrote Bach's obituary, reports that ”Their composer often played them himself on the clavichord, and added so much harmonies to them, as he found necessary”.
+Johann Friedrich Agricola, who co-wrote Bach's obituary, reports that ”Their composer often played them himself on the clavichord, and added so m[any] harmonies to them, as he found necessary”.